Yidna/fvtt-chat-damage-buttons/README.md

 # Chat Damage Buttons (5e)

 This module replaces the right-click context menu with buttons on the dice-roll chat message.
+- I believe the workflow for applying damage to tokens is smoother with buttons compared to the right-click context menu method.
+- There is a bug with the right-click context menu currently when using the bottom most chat-message.
+This approach provides a work around for this issue.

 ![example](preview.jpg)